pmcollins/gumdrop/gumdrop.json/README.md

     assertEquals(person, fromJson);
 ```

-The motivation for this library isn't performance, but compile-time safety, and avoidance of annotations.
+The motivation for this library isn't performance, but compile-time safety and avoidance of annotations.
 As a happy side effect, however, because it doesn't use reflection, this library happens to be many times faster than
 Google's Gson library at serializing and deserializing to and from JSON.